sajjjadayobi/PersianQA/README.md

 At the moment, each context has 7 pairs of questions with one answer and 3 impossible questions.

-As mentioned before, the dataset is inspired by the famous SQuAD dataset and is compatible with and can be merged into it.
+As mentioned before, the dataset is inspired by the famous SQuAD2.0 dataset and is compatible with and can be merged into it.
 But that's not all, the dataset here has some relative advantages to the original SQuAD, some of which are listed below: